 Bulbs: fall flowering crocus

-Technically members of the iris family, there are about 30 species of crocus that bloom in fall and winter.
-Hybridizers have concentrated on the familiar spring-blooming crocus that now outnumber the fall bloomers.
+Technically members of the iris family, there are more than a dozen species of crocuses that bloom in fall and winter.
+Hybridizers have concentrated on the familiar spring-blooming crocus, and they now outnumber the fall bloomers.

 Do you have a question?
 Try Ask an Expert!

 Updated Tuesday, July 22, 2014